schoolofdevops/kubernetes-labguide/chapters/vote-persistent-volumes.md

 This would recreate the pods for result app and you should see it working again.

+## Nano Project

+Similar to postgres which mounts the data at /var/lib/postgresql/data and consumes it to store the database files, Redis creates and stores the file at **/data** path.
+Your task is to have a nfs volume of size **200Mi** created and mounted at /data for the redis container.

+You could follow these steps to complete this task
+  * create a pvc by name **redis**
+  * create a volume in the pod spec with type persistentVolumeClaim.
+Call is **redis-data**
+  * add volumeMounts to the container spec (part of the same deployment file) running redis and have it mount **redis-data** volume created in the pod spec above.

 #### Summary

 In this lab, you not only setup dynamic provisioning using NFS, but also learnt about statefulsets as well as rbac policies applied to the nfs provisioner.